All players MUST register to tryout for a competitive team.

 The players will be evaluated based on their performance at the tryout.

 Please Note: The TPSC Competitive Teams will start up their mandatory season August 10th with a weeklong team camp.
-Every player who commits to a TPSC competitive team is expected to attend the team camp August 10-14, 2020.
-(Boys and Girls U8 (2013) will have a 3-day team camp starting August 17th, 2020.
+Every player who commits to a TPSC competitive team is expected to attend the team camp in August.

 From the Director of Development & Coaching, Mattias Kodzoman

 I encourage any player wishing to improve his or her soccer skills to attend the TPSC soccer tryouts.
-We strive to offer the local players a fantastic soccer experience and are planning to host 20+ competitive boys and girls teams for the fall of 2020!
-Playing competitive soccer is not only a lot of fun but you will develop life skills as well as lifelong friendships.
+We strive to offer the local players a fantastic soccer experience and are planning to host 20+ competitive boys and girls teams for the fall of 2021!
+Playing competitive soccer is not only a lot of fun but you will develop life skills as well as lifelong friendships

 MANDATORY - Pre-register for tryouts prior to attending.
 See link above or below.